Is the mRNA COVID-19 vaccine live?

 If I have already had COVID-19 and recovered, do I still need to receive the COVID-19 vaccine?Yes, we encourage you to receive a COVID-19 vaccine even if you have already had the infection or have recently recovered from it.
 Early evidence suggests that natural immunity from COVID-19 may not last very long and re-infection is possible, so we strongly encourage you to get vaccinated.
 The COVID-19 vaccine will provide a booster immune response and potentially offer a longer duration of immunity.
 Protection from more transmissible variants also appears to be superior after full vaccination versus natural immunity from prior infection.

 I recently had COVID-19 infection.
 When will it be safe for me to receive the COVID-19 vaccine?You will be eligible to receive the vaccination after you have completed the recommended duration of isolation and have received clearance to return to work.
+If you received monoclonal antibody infusion for treatment of COVID-19 disease, you would need to wait for 90-days to receive COVID-19 vaccine.

 Can I take the vaccine if I have had convalescent plasma or monoclonal antibody treatments for COVID-19 or have potentially received convalescent plasma or monoclonal antibody treatments for COVID-19 as a part of a clinical trial?If you have received or have potentially received monoclonal antibody or convalescent plasma as a part of routine care or clinical trial for the treatment of COVID-19 in the previous 90 days, you should not receive the COVID-19 vaccine at this time.